Just-Insane/helm-vault/README.md

 Unittesting and integration testing is automatically run via Github Actions on commit and PRs.

-Additionally, code quality checking is handled by LGTM.com
+Additionally, code quality checking is handled by CodeQL.

 Both of these checks must pass before PRs will be merged.